konmik/konmik.github.io/content/post/when_to_not_use_rxjava.md

 > "When you have a hammer everything looks like a nail."

-A sane developer will probably say "WFT??!" and implement something less shiny and inspiring but more practical:
+A sane developer will probably say "WTF??!" and implement something less shiny and inspiring, but more practical:

 #### Figure B.